Azure/OpenShift/docs/vnet-peering.md

 ms.date: 10/04/2018
 ---

-### Vnet Peering
+### VNET Peering

-The `az openshift create` command can create a Managed OpenShift on Azure cluster and peer its vnet to another vnet.
-This behaviour is enabled with the `--vnet-peer-id $VNET_ID` flag.
+The `az openshift create` command can create a Managed OpenShift on Azure cluster and peer its VNET to another VNET.
+This feature is enabled with the `--vnet-peer-id $VNET_ID` flag.

 First, obtain the identifier of the VNET you want the cluster to peer with.
 The